jornatf/basic-html5-boilerplate/README.md

 ![MIT Licence](https://shields.io/badge/license-MIT-blue)

 A basic HTML5 Boilerplate.
-This is a starter template for all developpers.
+This is a starter template for all developers.

 ## Usage